steveman1982/cates/README.md

 -replace any <...> placeholders with your specific situation.
 Things like image folders, urls, tokens.
 -if you notice a lot of stored images without any cats, play around with the motion threshold, and the number of frames that need to contain motion in the motion.conf file.
 -you may want to remove stored images
+-jpeg isn't lossless, so for any system of value, use a formata which is. jpeg is for vacation pics...
--if in your set up cats tend to go undetected by the YOLO model, try a larger one n, s, m, l, x are the defaults.
+-if in your set up cats tend to go undetected by the YOLO model, try a larger one n, s, m, l, x are the default options in oder.
 It's also possible to train a model yourself, but you'll probably need several hundreds of samples.
 There are great instruction videos on this online.
 -using docker is optional
 -using telegram is optional
 -come to think of it: this is all very much optional